mbed-ce-libraries-examples/Quectel-Cellular-Driver/README.md

-# Quectel-Cellular-Driver
+# Quectel-Cellular-Driver library for MbedCE
-Cellular driver for Quectel modems
+Library for interfacing Quectel modems (BC95, BG96, EC2X, M26, UG96) under MbedCE.

-# DHT library for MbedCE

-Library for interfacing DHT sensors (DHT11, DHT21, DHT22 and more - info in header file) under MbedCE.
-DHT sensor are popular because are cheap and is working on one data wire.

 ## How to start
 1. Create a new project according to [MbedCE instructions](https://github.com/mbed-ce/mbed-os/wiki)